msperlin/beautiful-jekyll/_posts/2017-09-04-Package-GetLattesData.md

 Installation
 ============

-The package is not yet in CRAN.
-It should be there in a couple of days.
+The package is available in CRAN:

-In the meanwhile, you can install it using devtools.
+    install.packages('GetLattesData')

+You can also install the dev version from github:

     #install.packages('devtools')
     devtools::install_github('msperlin/GetLattesData')